alliegrasser/alliegrasser.github.io/_pages/cv.md

   *  Supervising lifeguard certifications
   *  Set up and supervised AED training
-  *  Aided in first aid training such as spinal injuries, bleeding control training, and other minor injuries v Lifting and transporting equipment to and from the training cite
+  *  Aided in first aid training such as spinal injuries, bleeding control training, and other minor injuries
+  *  Lifting and transporting equipment to and from the training cite

 Skills